 Benefits of proximity targeting

-It comes as no surprise that the proximity targeting market is predicted to grow by 52 billion in 2023 (Market research Future)
+It comes as no surprise that the proximity targeting market is predicted to grow at an annual rate of 31.9% from 2023 to 2030, and is projected to reach USD292.2 billion in 2030.
+(Verified Market Research)

 In addition to the retail sector, other important industries that have made use of proximity targeting programmatic channels include hotels, museums, airports, etc.